polaris-slo-cloud/polaris-slo-framework/docs/index.md

 Documentation for the Polaris project can be found [here](./docs.md).

-This video provides an introduction to SLO script and shows an end-to-end demo:
+This video provides an introduction to SLO script and shows an end-to-end demo (note that in the video the old project name, SLOC, is used):

 <a href="https://www.youtube.com/watch?v=qRw_oyn_7Ss" target="_blank" rel="noopener">
     <img src="./assets/demo-video1-preview.png" alt="SLO Script Demo Video" width="640" height="360" border="10" />